bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ---

 ## Brain Dynamics Toolbox
-**Version 2023a** is the latest release.
+**Version 2026a** is the latest release.
 It works with **MATLAB R2020a** or newer, although we recommend **MATLAB R2023b** or newer for its improved DDE solver.
 Installation is as simple an unzipping the source code and adding its location to the matlab search path.
 See the Handbook for details.

 ## Citation
-- **Heitmann S & Breakspear M (2023)** *Brain Dynamics Toolbox* (Version 2023a).
-Zenodo. https://doi.org/10.5281/zenodo.10112763
+- **Heitmann S & Breakspear M (2026)** *Brain Dynamics Toolbox* (Version 2026a).
+Zenodo. https://doi.org/10.5281/zenodo.18136242
-- **Heitmann S & Breakspear M (2023)** *Handbook for the Brain Dynamics Toolbox.* 8th Edition: Version 2023. bdtoolbox.org.
+- **Heitmann S & Breakspear M (2026)** *Handbook for the Brain Dynamics Toolbox.* 9th Edition: Version 2026. bdtoolbox.org.
 Sydney, Australia.
-ISBN 978-0-6450669-3-7.
+ISBN 978-0-6450669-4-4.
 - **Heitmann S, Aburn M, Breakspear M (2017)** *The Brain Dynamics Toolbox for Matlab.* Neurocomputing.
 Vol 315. p82-88. doi:10.1016/j.neucom.2018.06.026

 ## Handbook
-The [handbook](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2023a/HandbookSample2023.pdf) is the official guide to the Brain Dynamics Toolbox.
+The [handbook](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2026a/HandbookSample2026.pdf) is the official guide to the Brain Dynamics Toolbox.
 It can be purchased from most online bookstores.
-ISBN 978-0-6450669-3-7.
+ISBN 978-0-6450669-4-4.

 ## Online Courses
 Online training courses are now closed.
-Lectures from the [Toolbox Basics: Getting Started with the Brain Dynamics Toolbox](https://www.youtube.com/playlist?list=PL58jUwza3j0pf51M9PM44ev__62BNFvWg) course are available on YouTube.
+Lectures from the [Toolbox Basics](https://www.youtube.com/playlist?list=PL58jUwza3j0pf51M9PM44ev__62BNFvWg) course are freely available on YouTube.

 ## Example Models
 The toolbox ships with 60 example models.
 Users can also share their models on the Zenodo [Community Collection](https://zenodo.org/communities/bdtoolbox).